Position overviewPosition title: Clinic Supervising Attorney

 Additional materials may be required of applicants.

-• Candidates must hold a J.D. degree, or equivalent international degree, at the time of application
+• Candidates must hold a J.D. degree, or equivalent international degree

 • At least three (3) years of post-graduate experience in law practice